narfman0/angry-sun/pages/notes.md

 4 hops = 48/128 = 37.5%
 3 hops = 21/128 = 16.4%

-# Lui practice rom (Lui) [download](https://cdn.discordapp.com/attachments/121413022731337732/502671645924655124/smb3practice.nes)

-not much new, but i've replaced the anchor with something that looks like a poison shroom that makes you small mario on the map, also added some meme easter egg which may or may not be useful, see if you can figure it out

 # Powerup grab/damage frame #s (Tompa) [src](https://pastebin.com/sySbjFAd)

 Mario -> Super = 47 frames